John Rood (artist): Early life and career

 John Rood was born on February 22, 1902, in a log cabin in Luhrig Ohio—a small town outside Athens, Ohio to George D. and Frances Snedden Rood.
 His father died when he was 2.
 He was largely self supported and starting helping with the family finances at the age of eight.
 By thirteen years old he had a job as a stenographer.
 He worked hard at school and was able to graduate from high school, even organizing and conducting the school's first orchestra.
 Throughout his life he was very influenced by music and believed in "the power of music to give vigor to the sculptor's work."

 In addition to music he was also very interested in writing.
 He published a poem in a publication called Shadowland in 1921.
 He wrote many short stories and novels, including This, My Brother which was published in 1935.

 When Rood was seventeen he met Murray Sheehan who was then the head of the Department of Journalism at the University of Arkansas.
 This relationship was pivotal to Rood's life because later when Rood was 25 Sheehan introduced him to a wealthy family in Washington D.C.
 This family hired Rood as a secretary and took Rood with them to Europe in 1927-1928 where he studied the piano with Emil Kartun, met Gertrude Stein, and married Mary Lawhead.

-Rood worked for the family business—Lawhead Press—and with Mary co-edited and published a literary magazine titled "Manuscript" that ran for a few years.
+Rood worked for the family business—Lawhead Press—and with Mary co-edited and published a literary magazine titled "Manuscript" that ran for a few years in the 1930s.
 Rood and Lawhead were married until the 1940s when they then divorced.

 In 1944 Rood was contacted by Laurence Schmeckebier who was the head of the Fine Arts Department at the University of Minnesota and was asked if he would be interested in joining the staff to teach sculpture.
 Rood accepted and began his teaching career at the University of Minnesota.
 He was there until 1964, becoming professor emeritus in 1957.

 In 1948 Rood married Dorothy Bridgman A. Rood and together they did a lot of philanthropic endeavors for the city of Minneapolis, the University of Minnesota, and other places connected to Bridgman including building a sculpture collection.
 This collection began with a purchase of David Smith's Star Cage in 1952.

 Rood was an active member of various artists groups including the Minnesota Art Association, the Society of Minnesota Sculptors, the Columbus Art League and was president of Artist Equity Association in 1959.

 In 1967 Rood married Kathrin Kressman after meeting her in Florence, Italy.
 Kressman was a writer who published under the name Kathrine Kressmann Taylor.
 Together they traveled extensively keeping homes in Florence, Italy, the West Indies, Minnesota, and Athens, Ohio.